 What other things should be considered?

-If the Lifetime ISA is to be used for retirement planning then a pension may be more appropriate, for example if the investor has a work place pension which their employer contributes to or if they are a higher or additional rate taxpayer and relief of 40% and 45% could be received on pension contributions instead.
+A pension is likely to be more appropriate when considering a regular savings vehicle which provides income in retirement.
+For example, if the investor has a work place pension which their employer contributes to or if they are a higher or additional rate taxpayer, relief of 40% and 45% could be received on pension contributions which is something an individual would not benefit from through a Lifetime ISA.

 Continuing uses for the other 5 ISAs